Lucsantosg/CloudLogAnalysis/index.md

 ## Step 2: Navigate to the Kibana dashboard
 {: #step2}

 To analyze log data for a cluster, you must access Kibana in the cloud Public region where the cluster is created.
+For more information on how to launch Kibana, see [Navigating to Kibana from a web browser](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_browser).

 For example, to launch Kibana in the US South region, navigate to the following URL: